wso2-extensions/mi-connector-bigquery/docs/datasets.md

 ### Overview

 The following operations allow you to work with datasets.
 Click the operation name to see details on how to use it.
-For a sample proxy service that illustrates how to work with datasets, see [Sample configuration](#sample-configuration).
+For a sample proxy service that illustrates how to work with datasets, see the [sample configuration](#sample-configuration).

 | Operation        | Description |
 | ------------- |-------------|